Skip to main content

 Try It Out ❯

-The deleteCustomer mutation takes a customer ID, and returns the customer (if it has been deleted), or an error if the customer can't be found.
+Use the deleteCustomer mutation to delete a customer by ID.
+The mutation returns the deleted customer or an error if the customer cannot be found.

 Delete a Customer